TLC: Northern's Technology Program

 What To Expect

 A few weeks before your first semester begins, new students will receive a Teaching, Learning and Communication Initiative information communication.
-This information will include an agreement along with information on the assigned day, time and place to pick up the computer.
+This information will include an agreement along with information on the assigned day, time and place to pick up the mobile device.
 Distribution will begin within five days of the beginning of the semester.